csc-training/hip-programming/memory/README.md

 # HIP Memory Management

-This folder contains exercises for the lecture on "Memory allocations, access, and unified memory".
+This folder contains exercises for the lecture on "Memory management and transfers with HIP".

 Exercises should be completed in order.